chrisglein/chrisglein.github.io/_posts/2012-03-22-music-made-me-part-15.md

 ### Say Goodbye - Dave Matthews Band
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/2lDFZOo9ZxG7g7y1FDWx2k?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-I told you *Crash* was going to show up a lot on this list.
+I told you _Crash_ was going to show up a lot on this list.
 This one's special though, trust me.
 <!--more-->

-I'm in my dorm room, and it's raining outside.&#160; With me is my new friend Jessica, and we just had an unexpected and delightful make-out session.
+I'm in my dorm room, and it's raining outside.
+With me is my new friend Jessica, and we just had an unexpected and delightful make-out session.
 The sound of the rain...
 I can still hear it in the song.
 I swear it's part of the track.

 In that blissful moment we are listening to this song and drinking the lyrical kool-aid.
-“Tonight let's be lovers… and tomorrow go back to being friends.”
+"Tonight let's be lovers… and tomorrow go back to being friends."
 I mean, this diversion was fun and all, but long-term it's a terrible idea.
 So we should just stick with the original plan and be friends.
 This is totally going to work.
 No problem.

 Yeah.